Image Operations / Resizing

 }

-The last possible background
+The final available background

 value is blur